codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-charts-and-repositories.md

 ## Install a chart from your Helm repository
 Install a chart from a Helm repository to your cluster.

-* Values in the Chart Install wizard, values are provided in the following order:
+* Values in the Chart Install wizard are provided in the following order:
   1. Chart Default Values (implicitly part of the chart).
   2. Overridden default values (provided as values file, provided only if edited by the user).
   3. Supplied values files from Yaml Shared Configuration.